 A. Depending upon the department, the culminating experience requirement may be satisfied in a number of ways.
 Some departments have courses in which you satisfy the culminating experience requirement.
 When you pass the course, you have met the requirement.
 Some departments require completion of a master's thesis or project, while in other departments the requirement is met through a final examination.
 Usually departments submit this form to our office directly and no student intervention is needed.
 However, it is a good idea for students to follow up with their advisor to make sure that the Verification of Culminating Experience form has been submitted if this form is utilized by the department to document completion of the culminating experience requirement.

 Q. When will my degree be granted or posted on my transcript?

-A. You will receive an email when your degree has been awarded and posted on your transcript or you can check your status on My SJSU under "Other Indicators".
+A. You can check your status on My SJSU under "Other Indicators" for a Graduation Awarded status message.
 Our graduation processing timeline is:

 Spring- late June - early July

 Fall- Mid January - early February

 A. SJSU holds two Commencement ceremonies per year: May and December.
 Ceremonies are held by college.
 For more information on Ceremony Schedules, Guest Tickets, Regalia, Intent to Participate: see: http://www.sjsu.edu/commencement